Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

-Next, we define the \emph{cost} of a trace $R$, $\text{cost}(R)$, so that if $R$ is the trace of a flip traversal~$\sigma_1$, then $\text{cost}(R)$ gives a lower bound on $|\sigma_1|$.
+Next, we define the \emph{cost} of a trace $R$, $\text{cost}(R)$, so that if $R$ is the trace of a flip traversal~$\tau$, then $\text{cost}(R)$ gives a lower bound on $|\tau|$.
 An edge has cost $2$.
-Let $B$ be a box in $R$.
-A \emph{boundary side} of $B$ is a side that is not part of another box.
-The cost of $B$ is~$1$ plus the number of boundary sides of $B$.
-Then, $\text{cost}(R)$ is the total cost over all boxes and edges in $R$.
-For example, the cost of a tree is twice the number of its edges, and the cost of an $a \times b$ rectangle is $ab+2(a+b)$.
-An edge can be interpreted as a degenerated box, having two boundary sides and no interior. \ShoLong{ The following proposition is proved in the full version. } {}
+Let $B$ be a box in~$R$.
+A \emph{boundary side} of~$B$ is a side that is not part of another box.
+The cost of~$B$ is~$1$ plus the number of boundary sides of~$B$.
+Then, $\text{cost}(R)$ is the total cost over all boxes and edges in~$R$.
+For example, the cost of a tree is twice the number of its edges, and the cost of a rectangle is its area plus its perimeter.
+An edge can be interpreted as a degenerated box, having two boundary sides and no interior.